KamiHQ/sidekiqmonitor/README.md

 sidekiqmonitor
 ==============

 Simple repo for deploying sidekiq's monitor standalone on heroku.
+If you're running on development, the default username and password is 'sidekiq'

 To Deploy: